akielaries/akielaries.github.io/_pages/about.md

 # Currently...
 * Work + Courses
 * Projects
+  * [openMTPK](https://github.com/akielaries/openMTPK) - General purpose Open Source Mathematics Package written in C++ with APIs for
+  Python, R, OCaml, etc. Arithmetic, Linear Algebra, Machine Learning, Number Theory, and much more.
   * [vpaSTRM](https://github.com/akielaries/vpaSTRM) - Lightweight Computer Vision software, written in primarily C, inspired from previous work with the DiscoverCCRI research laboratory.
 Video + image manipulation as well as processing using algorithms such as Fast
   Fourier Transform, Gaussian Blur, Discrete Cosine Tranform, and many more.
 Currently a command line tool with future plans for a
   GTK-based GUI.
-  * [RM-pkg](https://github.com/akielaries/ADL-pkg) - A reusable C++ mathematics library inspired from work done for CS 499 Deep Learning and vpaSTRM.
   * [RPI-OS](https://github.com/akielaries/RPI-OS) - Operating System for the Raspberry Pi 2 written in C, AArch32 & AArch64 assembly with planned support for the 3 & 4.
 * Reading:
   * [Programming Languages: Application and Interpretation](https://cs.brown.edu/courses/cs173/2012/book/Introduction.html#%28part._.Our_.Philosophy%29)